Pingul/cern/synchrotron/README.md

     - `lin`: Linear distribution from the separatrix to the collimator.
     - `const`: Constant distribution from the separatrix to the collimator.
 6. Number of turns to simulate

+### 2. Simulation meant to be analysed using `analysis/` scripts
+To get started, do the following steps:

+1. Open `analysis/settings.json`:
+    - Edit `DATA_DIR` to the absolute path where the `calc/` directory is located
+    - Edit `RESOURCE_DIR` to the absolute path where the `resource/` directory is located
+2. (Optional) If you want your simulations cached, create a directory called `simulations/cache/`

+Now you should be good to go!
+Some nice commands:

+    ./run.sh animate # short-hand for `make; ./2dsynch animate; py3 analysis/plot.py animate`
+    ./run.sh lossmap
+    ./run.sh startdist

+**Note: The term 'lossmap' here is a little outdated and wrongly used.
+It is the terminology I used for simulated BLM signals.**

 # Analysis tools